A SHORT CYCLE TO THE ARCTIC CIRCLE

 In 2014, I fled the stress, depression, and panic that had defined my first year at university.
 The need to escape had become so urgent that I flew to Norway on a flight booked less than 24 hours before, with no bike and no route.
 I spent the following month cycling 1300km through fjords and forests, from the city of Bergen to the Arctic Circle.
 The majority of the cycle was solo, but Nico thankfully joined me for the final week.

 I groaned awake to the penetrating buzz of the digital watch tucked beneath my pillow.
 It was 05:30.
 Approximately 12 hours ago I had decided to cycle the length of Norway.
 10 hours ago I had booked flights.
 8 hours ago I had packed.
 6 hours ago I had started planning a route and 4 hours ago I had given up.
 The previous night had been a blur and the blur was ongoing.
 I boarded a train and then another train and arrived in London.
 A third train deposited me at Stanstead airport.
 Last night’s adrenaline had been replaced by bemusement at my situation and the residual euphoria of reckless decision-making.
 The ridiculousness of my decision was not lost on me.
 I did not cycle.
 The furthest I had ever managed was 38km and this was some years ago.
 Last night, as the distance of my proposed route slipped past a thousand I had stopped counting or caring.
 At security I was told that my camera’s lithium-ion batteries would not be allowed on the flight.
 A security officer searched me and then my bag and then me again.
 I was allowed to keep the batteries.
 The flight cost less than a hardback book and I was in Norway in barely an hour.
-This is witchcraft beget by capitalism.
+This is insane.

 The coach to Oslo gave me my first glimpse of the terrain to come.
 From the plane Norway had looked mostly flat, but when I got closer I understood that this was because the hills were so dense that they had blurred together to produce a deceptively level horizon.
 From Oslo coach station I followed a list of unpronounceable street names to the home of a friend, brushed my teeth and collapsed.
 My last waking thoughts were of how incredible Oslo’s tap water had tasted.